-PG&E will host open houses this week to talk to residents about upcoming pipeline replacement projects in San Jose and Fresno.
+PG&E will host an open house this week to talk to residents about an upcoming distribution pipeline replacement project in San Jose.

 PG&E has begun daily helicopter patrols over the San Francisco Peninsula as an additional measure to prevent construction accidents on gas transmission pipelines and to continue providing reliable service to customers.